arthi-j/devax-eventbridge-demo/README.md

 Login to your Stripe account and head to the `Developers` menu on the left.
 Select `Webhooks` and then `Add Endpoint`.
 Specify `<API Gateway invoke url>/payments` as the `Endpoint URL`.
 Optionally specify a description and for `Events to send`, select `Payment Intent`.
 Click on `Add Endpoint`.

 Before you test, head over to the `/aws/events/payments-catchall` log group on CloudWatch console and make sure there are no logs.
 Head over to Payments in Stripe and click `New`.
 Enter currency and amount of your choice.
 For card details, you can use the number specified in their [testing docs](https://stripe.com/docs/testing).
-Eneter statement description as `Test EventBridge` and click `Create payment`.
+Enter statement description as `Test EventBridge` and click `Create payment`.
+You can also test directly from the webhooks page.

 Now, refresh your CloudWatch logs group and you should see new log streams.
 You should see one event for `payment_intent.created` and another for `payment_intent.succeeded`.